 The Fairmont Hotel Vancouver also a great place to stay in Vancouver, especially during a long weekend in Vancouver.

 The Museum of Anthropology is an often-overlooked Vancouver treasure!
 A visit to Vancouver in winter is not complete without a visit to this beautiful museum.
 Take a walk through the history of Canada and you’ll find a stunning display of Northwest Coast First Nations art and artifacts – one of the finest collections in the world.
 Temporary featured exhibits and guided tours are also available.

 The museum building itself is worth seeing, designed by renowned Canadian architect Arthur Erickson.
 Inspired by post-and-beam architecture of the Northwest Coast First Nations people, it is made primarily of concrete and takes advantage of second world war gun emplacements.

-Tip: always open the drawers beneath the display cases to see more hidden treasures.
+Pro tip: Always check in the drawers beneath the exhibits to see more hidden treasures!

 Located in beautiful Queen Elizabeth Park in central Vancouver, the Bloedel Conservatory transports you to a tropical paradise!
-If you luck into a rainy Vancouver winter day during your visit to Vancouver in winter, there’s no better place to visit.
+If you luck into a rainy winter day and Vancouver winter temperatures feel too damp during your visit, there’s no better place to visit.
 The conservatory features 200 free-flying exotic birds and 500 exotic plants and flowers in a temperature controlled environment.

 The Bloedel Conservatory is a domed lush paradise in the heart of Vancouver.
 It is designated as a heritage building due to its unique structure and inherent value to the city.